 December 2, 2019

-The building of the future.
+BU: The building of the future.
 For the field of the future.
-Boston University, Center for Computing & Data Sciences
+Boston University, Center for Computing & Data Sciences.

 Due to open in 2022, the center will be state of the art in every way: striking architecture, advanced resources, environmental sensitivity, and interior spaces designed to facilitate collaboration.
 Rising above Central Campus, the 19-story structure will house our mathematics, statistics, and computer science programs, as well as the renowned Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
 It’s just the latest commitment to data sciences by a university already acknowledged as a leader in this booming field.

 Make no mistake about it.
 Boston University plans to lead in the booming field of data sciences.
 How?
 For starters, by building a dramatic 19-story tower on Commonwealth Avenue to house the new Center for Computing & Data Sciences.
 “This is the science that’s going to change the way we behave, driving our behavior for the next 50 or 100 years,” says BU President Robert A. Brown.

 By bringing the prowess of our mathematics and statistics and computer science departments under one roof, BU will also further its efforts to become one of the leading urban interdisciplinary research institutions in the country.